 Drum solos.
-They’re pretty divisive (but are back in the public’s mind following the film Whiplash), with some stating they’re dull, others narcissistic, and diehard fans often considering them a glorious demonstration of genius.
+They’re pretty divisive.
+But are back in the public’s mind following the film Whiplash.
+Some folks say they’re dull, others narcissistic, and diehard fans often considering them a glorious demonstration of genius.

-The thing about drum solos is as follows – unless the person behind the kit’s a genius, the whole thing can be pretty self-indulgent and boring.
+The thing for us about drum solos is this—unless the person behind the kit is a genius, the whole thing can be pretty self-indulgent and boring.

 Ginger Baker Arrives